Capacity of loop-erased random walk: Capacity of LERW in three dimensions

-\paragraph{Step 1.} We now show that on the event $E$, we can approximate the capacity of $\eta[0,n]$ by the capacity of a sufficiently small sausage around it.
+\paragraph{Step 1.} We first show that under the coupling above, we can approximate the capacity of $\eta[0,\lfloor nu\rfloor]$ by the capacity of a sufficiently small sausage around it.
+Let $\varepsilon,\delta>0$.
 Let $A\subset B\subset\Z^d$ and denote by $h(B)$ the harmonic measure on $B$.
 It is not difficult to prove that

 Similarly, for $A\subset B\subset\R^d$, we have